Stylized photo of son and mom looking at a phone.

 • Private direct messaging

-Why is Yubo dangerous?
+Why is Yubo Dangerous?

 Additionally, while Yubo has language filters to help stop bullying, these measures aren’t applicable to livestreams, meaning your teen could be exposed to explicit content live, whether they choose it or not.